Experience Transat

 Photo credit: Carolyne Parent

-As you head back toward the National Museum, surprise!
-The walls of Calle 17 are covered in paintings and graffiti from the Ciudad de Colores project.
-Particularly striking is a mural inspired by the masks of the Borucas, one of the country’s indigenous groups.
-A truly magnificent area!
+Now, head back toward the National Museum in downtown San José, and you’ll find a vibrant surprise waiting for you.
+The walls of Calle 17 burst with paintings and graffiti created by Costa Rican artists as part of the Ciudad de Colores project.
+One mural, inspired by the masks of the Borucas, one of the country’s indigenous groups, stands out for its striking beauty.
+This area buzzes with creativity and color, making it truly magnificent!

 Mercado Escalante